 In the history section, if the scan subject has more than one scan, you will also see a graph with the dates marked on the horizontal axis.

-If you have set your system to the Styku Phoenix Advanced model, you will see a ranking system based off of the Mayo Clinic and NIH (National Institute of Health) research.
+If you have set your system to the Styku Phoenix Advanced model, you will see a ranking system named "Your Rank", based off of the Mayo Clinic and NIH (National Institute of Health) research.

-If you've chosen the Basic model, the ranking systems are based on the American Council of Exercise and American College of Sports Medicine body fat % rankings.
+If you've chosen the Basic model, this ranking is based on the American Council of Exercise (ACE).

 Here is an easier to read image of the Mayo Clinic ranking brackets for men and women :

 Set a fat loss goal with the Fat Loss Calculator.
 Press and drag the slider to set a target fat loss goal and body fat % ranking.
 Then drag the second slider to set a workout level per week and a target burn rate.
 An estimated goal date will be set in the lower box of this page.